1. Rules For All Disciplines

 1.12.
 In the changing room, please ensure that you have all your clothes you may need after the swim.
 Put on your swimsuit, your coat or jacket, bathrobe, shoes and warm socks.
 Competitors will then be escorted down to the Assembly Point for their race.
 Late arrival to the Assembly Point will result in disqualification.

 1.13.
 As the previous heat is started, Competitors will be instructed to disrobe and line up in their respective lanes.
 Please use clothes that are quick and easy to take off and to put on after the race, as you will need to leave the pool area as soon as possible.

 1.14.
 A basket or a large crate will be provided at each lane for competitors to place all their clothing and bags in just before they enter the water.
 For 25 m individual races and relays, the crate will then be carried around to the far end of the lane where competitors will collect their clothes once completed the race.

 2. Rules For All Races

 2.1.
 Swimmers compete within age categories.
 The age categories for events of the season of 2018 are determined by the swimmer’s age on October 31, 2018.
+IMPORTANT: who was born in November / December should be determined by the full number of years!
 (See Appendix 1 for details).

 2.2.
 Competitors will receive the following commands (with the following intervals):

 2.3.
 As Competitors enter the water they must get into the start position.
 The start position is required by the command ‘On your marks’.
-Competitors must hold the Start Bar (a clearly marked designated step of the ladder) with one hand and put their front shoulder under the water.
+Competitors must hold the Start Bar (a clearly marked designated step of the ladder) with one hand, submerging the back shoulder as deep as possible and put their front shoulder under the water.
 See Appendix 2 for illustration of the permissible start position.
 Not completing the command ‘On your marks’ may result in 5 seconds penalty added to the race time.

 2.4.
 In 3 seconds after the command ‘On your marks’ the claxon will sound, indicating the start of the race.